Nutrition

 Coconut Oil, MCT Oil, and Ketones

-The benefits of coconut oil are well known, but attention is now being shifted toward MCT oil (medium-chain triglycerides) – one of coconut oil’s key nutrients.
+The benefits of coconut oil are well known, but attention is now being shifted toward MCT oil (medium-chain triglycerides) – one of coconut oil’s key nutrients and its ability to produce ketones.
 In fact, the success of coconut oil in treating Alzheimer’s spurred the development of MCT oil, a more concentrated source of the nutrient.
 This particular fatty acid digests easily, absorbs quickly and is uniquely burned as fuel rather than being stored as fat.
 The resulting ketones produced from burning fat can provide energy to a glucose-starved brain.
 For many patients with Alzheimer’s, insulin resistance has cut off glucose to the brain.
 But MCTs do not require insulin or glucose to cross the blood-brain barrier.
 That’s why they’re able to provide an alternate source of energy used to power brain cells.

 Are There Any Risks?